DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 ADVERTISEMENT

-In 2022, Metro unveiled its sCore strategy whereby the group planned to become a maestro of multichannel, with stores, food service delivery (FSD) and online complementing each other and inter-linking seamlessly.
+In 2022, Metro unveiled its sCore strategy, whereby the group planned to become the maestro of multichannel, with stores, FSD and online complementing each other and interlinking seamlessly.

 Recently, the wholesaler attributed the consistent implementation of its sCore strategy for positive sales growth in the fourth quarter of its financial year.

-Herve Streifer speaks to ESM about the implications of its sCore wholesale strategy for food procurement and assortment, including the focus on specific Customer Target Groups (CTG), the streamlining of its product portfolio and the reinforced role of own brands and common sourcing.
+Herve Streifer speaks to ESM about the implications of Metro’s sCore wholesale strategy for food procurement and assortment, including the focus on specific customer target groups (CTG), the streamlining of its product portfolio, and the reinforced role of own-brands and common sourcing.

 ADVERTISEMENT